 We never really made the show for kids.
 We always made it for us.
 John Lasseter:

 But you never know whether it's gonna hit or not.
 We just trusted our own instinct, and made the kind of movies we wanted to see.
-Interviewer:
+Stephen Colbert:

 Why write for children?
 Maurice Sendak:

 I don't write for children.
 Stephen Colbert: